 I spent a lot of time mixing and testing out the camouflage paints, starting with the FS 495A paint numbers in the Pucara book.
 I was trying to achieve the very muted and low contrast color shades as seen in the book photos of Pucaras in the Falkland War, so I kept adding first white to make the green and oche colors pale, and then light grey paint to make the paints even more washed-out in hue.

 Although I think the camouflage paint on the finished model as seen in person looks appropriately washed out, in these images on my computer I think the colors are still too vivid, particularly compared to the Google image of the real Pucara, seen above.

 The camouflage masking was Tamiya Kabuki tape laid on a piece of plate glass and cut with an X-Acto swivel knife, following the pattern illustrated in a three-view drawing in the June 2014 issue of Scale Aviation Modelling magazine.
 Canopy masking was an Eduard set of Kabuki masks.
-All paint was Testors Model Master except for a few details done with Humbrol; the final over finish was a mix of Testors Clear Semi-Gloss Lacquer and Clear Flat Lacquer.
+All paint was Testors Model Master except for a few details done with Humbrol; the final overall finish was a mix of Testors Model Master Clear Semi-Gloss Lacquer and Clear Flat Lacquer.
 Click on the thumbnails below for larger images: